 The carillon was not invented, but rather it evolved over several centuries.
 In the Middle Ages, the ringing of a bell was used for communication—to announce a call to prayer, to alert of fire, or to signal the time of day.
 What began as sounding one or more bells grew into elaborate tower clocks that played full melodies every hour.
-By the 16th century, keyboards were added so that people, not machines, could play those melodies.
+By the 16th century, people connected keyboards to the bells so that they could play the melodies, rather than machines.

 This development happened in the Low Countries—what is now Belgium, the Netherlands, and northern France.
-To build a carillon signaled wealth and prestige to neighboring cities.
-In 1644, a trio of bell founders—Jacob van Eyck and the brothers Peter and François Hemony—perfected the art of tuning bells.
+Building a carillon signaled wealth and prestige to neighboring cities.
+In 1644, the musician Jacob van Eyck and the bellfounding brothers Peter and François Hemony perfected the art of tuning bells.
 Their especially beautiful sounding carillons were in high demand, and musicians began to see the potential in the carillon as a full-fledged musical instrument.

 Many Hemony-made carillons are still ringing, such as this one in Rotterdam, Netherlands